 - Evaluate and present critical analysis of linguistic and cultural issues in a variety of written documents

-By the end of the course, students should be able to perform at approximately Level C1 Proficient user (operational proficiency) of the Common European Framework.
+By the end of the course, students should be able to perform at Level C1.1 Proficient user (operational proficiency) of the Common European Framework.

 Subject-specific and transferable skills